 CARZ vs. TMH

 CARZ (First Trust NASDAQ Global Auto Index Fund) and TMH (Toyota Motor Corporation ADRhedged) are both Consumer Discretionary Equities funds - CARZ tracks the NASDAQ OMX Global Automobile (TR) while TMH tracks the Toyota Motor Corporation Local Shares Total Return.
 Both are passively managed.
-At a correlation of -0.40, they often move in opposite directions.
+A 0.62 correlation means they provide meaningful diversification when combined.
 CARZ charges 0.70%/yr vs 0.19%/yr for TMH.

 Performance